luluzhou1/alinush.github.io/_posts/2025-05-22-how-to-easily-make-aptos-pq-secure.md

  1. Assuming the BHT attack on hash functions does not actually scale in practice[^Bern09], hash function length can be kept the same.
  1. Consensus [BLS](/threshold-bls#preliminaries) multi-signatures can be changed to a PQ variant via a simple protocol upgrade.
 The Ethereum Foundation has done a lot of great work on this lately[^DKKW25e]
  1. We can add support for a new PQ-secure signature scheme.
 This way, new users are protected.
 Many interesting work in this space.
 Unclear what the best answer is.
-Personally, I like the idea of combining a [zkSNARK scheme with a one-way function (OWF) to get a signature scheme](https://x.com/alinush407/status/1921915943795503301) in a clean way.
+Personally, I like the idea of combining a [post-quantum zkSNARK scheme with a one-way function (OWF) to get a signature scheme](https://x.com/alinush407/status/1921915943795503301) in a clean way.
  1. [Ed25519 signatures](/schnorr#eddsa-and-ed25519-formulation) can be easily transformed into PQ-secure ones: the Ed25519 SK $\sk$ is derived from some secret bits $b$ via a hash function as $\sk = H(b)$.
 So even if a quantum computer obtains $\sk$ by computing a discrete log on the public key, we can nonetheless rely on the secrecy of the bits $b$ induced by the one-way hash function $H$.
 Then, we can do a PQ signature using $b$ as the secret key and $H(b)$ as the public key[^CLYC21e].
+ 1. Key rotation in Aptos requires a ZKPoK of the new secret key being rotated to.
+This can also be done using a post-quantum zkSNARK.
  1. [Keyless ZKPs](/keyless) can be transitioned to a PQ-secure zkSNARK (lattices, hash-based, code-based, etc.)
  1. [Aptos randomnes](https://aptoslabs.medium.com/roll-with-move-secure-instant-randomness-on-aptos-c0e219df3fb1) will require a  post-quantum DKG and VRF.
 PQ-DKGs are an emerging area of research[^DDLplus24e]$^,$[^SS23e].
 And there are lattice-based key-homomorphic PRFs[^BLMR15e] that could be very useful for obtaining a PQ-VRF[^MK22e].